Aakash3279/PLACEMENT-PROGRAMMING-QUESTIONS/README.md

 27.Write a program to identify if the number is Prime number or not

 28.Write a program to identify if the number is Palindrome or not

+29.Write a program to print prime numbers in a given range

+30.Write a program to print Armstrong numbers between two intervals

+31.Write a program to express a number as a sum of two prime numbers

+32.Write a program to Replace all 0’s with 1 in a given integer

+33.Write a program to print Pyramid pattern using stars

+34.Write a program to print Pyramid pattern using numbers

+35.Write a program to print Palindromic pyramid pattern printing

+36.Write a program to calculate Maximum number of handshakes

+39.Write a program to find the Quadrants in which coordinates lie

+40.Write a program to Convert digit/number to words

+41.Write a program to find Number of days in a given month of a given year

+42.Write a program to find Permutations in which n people can occupy r seats in a classroom

+43.Write a program for Binary to decimal conversion

+44.Write a program for Decimal to binary conversion

+45.Write a program for Binary to octal conversion

+46.Write a program for Octal to binary conversion

+47.Write a program for Decimal to octal conversion

+48.Write a program for Octal to decimal conversion

+49.Write a program to find number of times digit 3 occurs in each and every number from 0 to n

+50.Write a program to find number of integers which has exactly 9 divisors

+51.Write a program to find roots of a quadratic equation

+52.Write a program to print Solid and hollow rectangle star pattern

+53.Write a program to print Diamond pattern printing using stars

+54.Write a program to print Diamond pattern printing using numbers

+55.Write a program to print Floyd’s triangle

+56.Write a program to print Pascal triangle